 Stout 4.0-liter V6 is a rugged best-pick; standard six-speed manual transmission or optional five-speed automatic.

-Want to see Jeep and Toyota engineers raise an eyebrow?
-Just mention Nissan’s Xterra.
-And with a base price below $25,000, it’s an affordable piece of sporting gear directly aimed at an active audience.
-Designed on a modified Titan full-size pickup chassis, this tough-as-nails five-passenger trail traveler received significant inside/outside updating for the 2009 model year, which is typical for this class of vehicle, and continues relatively unchanged for 2014 in base X and S models.
+The Nissan Xterra is mourning one of its few rivals now that the Toyota FJ Cruiser is pushing daisies.
+With a base price below $25,000, the Xterra an affordable piece of sporting gear directly aimed at an active audience.
+Designed on a modified Titan full-size pickup chassis, this tough-as-nails five-passenger trail traveler received significant inside/outside updating for the 2009 model year, which is typical for this class of vehicle, and continues relatively unchanged for 2015 in base X and S models.
 Both trims can be had with four-wheel-drive and all but the PRO-4X can be had in two-wheel-drive.
 Power comes from a stout 261-horse 4.0-liter V6 with a six-speed manual transmission (four-wheel-drive models only) or five-speed automatic to handle the shifting chores.
 Since the seven-passenger Pathfinder is no longer built on a similar platform, the Xterra is Nissan’s only body-on-frame wagon workhorse, with the exception of the enormous Armada.
 The Xterra caters to an outdoorsy demographic and the option packages are driven by lifestyle.
-For example, there’s an available eight-speaker Rockford Fosgate Audio Package with subwoofer and an MP3/CD player.
-And for cliff-scaling adventurers, mountain bikers and risk-takers in general, the Xterra’s available Utility Package includes a first aid kit to patch up its hazard-craving owners and companions.
+For example, there’s an available eight-speaker Rockford Fosgate-brand stereo with subwoofer.
+And for cliff-scaling adventurers, mountain bikers and risk-takers in general, the Xterra’s available Utility Package includes a first aid kit to patch up its hazard-craving trail-battered owners and companions.